 Patrik joined Watsi on September 28th, 2015.
-Four years ago, Patrik became the 1517th member to automatically support a new Watsi patient every month.
-Since then, 4,410 more people have become monthly donors!
-Patrik's most recent donation traveled 8,300 miles to support Htet, a young woman from Burma, to fund mitral valve cardiac surgery.
+Five years ago, Patrik became the 1517th member to automatically support a new Watsi patient every month.
+Since then, 4,534 more people have become monthly donors!
+Patrik's most recent donation traveled 8,800 miles to support Sophy, a noodle seller from Cambodia, to fund elbow surgery.

 Htet is a 24-year-old woman from Burma.
 She lives with her grandparents, her uncle, her uncle’s wife, her niece, her aunt, and her aunt’s husband in Yangon, Burma.
 Her parents passed away when she was 19 years old.
 Htet's uncle is still searching for work and is currently unemployed, while his wife is a homemaker.
 Her niece is still too young to enroll in school.
 Htet works as shop vender at a construction store.
 Htet’s aunt is a homemaker while her husband is a day laborer.
 Htet’s grandparents are retired.
 Their family's combined incomes are is just enough for their daily expense and for basic healthcare needs.
 Htet was diagnosed with a heart condition that involves a malformation of the mitral valve, the valve between the left atrium and left ventricle.
 This valve controls the flow of blood, but certain conditions may cause blood to flow backward or the valve to narrow.
 Currently, Htet feels very tired and cannot walk long distances.
 Sometimes, she has chest pains.
 She often has a headache and shared that she feels stressed and unhappy all the time.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund a mitral valve replacement for Htet.
 The treatment is scheduled to take place on May 31st and, once completed, will hopefully allow her to live more comfortably.
 Htet said, “In the future if I recover, I would like to become a makeup artist.
 In my free time, I try to make my own makeup.”